 The Board recognizes that the use of tobacco products is a health, safety, and environmental hazard for students, employees, visitors, and school facilities.
-The Board believes that the use of tobacco products in school buildings, on school property and at school-sponsored events is detrimental to the health and safety of students, staff and visitors.
+The Board believes that the use of tobacco products on school grounds, in school buildings, on school property or at school-sponsored events is detrimental to the health and safety of students, staff and visitors.